-This is the judge who presided over the trial of former Dallas police officer Amber Guyer in the murder of Botham Shem Jean.
-Kemp’s actions after Guyer was sentenced sparked national controversy.
+This is the judge who presided over the trial of former Dallas police officer Amber Guyger in the murder of Botham Shem Jean.
+Kemp’s actions after Guyger was sentenced sparked national controversy.

 The defendant testified that she accidentally entered the victim’s apartment thinking it was hers, and shot him believing he was an intruder.
 Guyger was sentenced to 10 years in prison for the crime.

 Kemp had put a gag order on the case, but as seen on video, the defense complained about Creuzot giving a media interview.
 The DA’s segment was televised on September 22, the day before trial began.

 You can see Kemp’s response starting at about 11:30 in the video above.

 “So let me be clear,” she said.
 “On last night, the evening prior to the start of this trial, our elected DA did an interview about this trial.”

 Jurors told the court they didn’t hear Creuzot speak to the press.
 Nonetheless, Kemp was holding the DA responsible.